Bachelor of Science in Education - Early Childhood Education

 External transfer students must adhere to the deadlines list on the Office of Undergraduate Admissions transfer website.

-A final course sequence will be posted when available.
+A semester-by-semester course sequence and course mnemonics will be posted when available.

-During the spring of the fourth year, students complete their full-time internship in a local school.
-They transition into full responsibility for instruction planning, instructional delivery, and assessment under the guidance of a mentor teacher.
+- Candidates complete their full-time internship in a local school.
+They transition into full responsibility for planning, instructional delivery, and assessment under the guidance of a mentor teacher and a university coach.

 Throughout the program, candidates fulfill state-mandated licensure exams and trainings.
 Upon successful completion of the spring teaching internship, candidates are eligible for a collegiate professional license in the Commonwealth of Virginia.

 Additional Requirements: (send copies of certificates and score reports to TeacherEd@virginia.edu)

 - Pass the Virginia Communication and Literacy Assessment

 - Pass the Praxis Elementary Education: Multiple Subjects